Kayapınar, Diyarbakır

+Kayapınar is municipality and district of Diyarbakır Province, Turkey.
+Its area is 480 km2, and its population is 419,513 (2022).
+It covers the northwestern part of the city of Diyarbakır and the adjacent countryside.
+The district Kayapınar was created in 2008 from part of the central district (Merkez) of Diyarbakır.

-Kayapınar is one of Diyarbakır's central districts in Turkey.
-In the local elections of 31 March 2019, Keziban Yılmaz was elected Mayor with 66,35% of the votes.
+In the local elections of 31 March 2019, Keziban Yılmaz was elected Mayor with 66.35% of the votes.
 On the 21 October 2019, he was detained due to an investigation concerning propaganda for a terror organization and being a member of a terror organization.